Zain-Ashfaq/tech241-aws/README.md

 ## Testing the Alarm

 You can test the alarm by SSHing into your EC2 instance and running commands like `apt update/upgrade` to increase CPU usage.

-## Conclusion

-Setting up a dashboard and CPU usage alarm in AWS allows you to monitor your EC2 instances effectively and receive notifications when specified conditions are met.
-This can help you manage your resources efficiently and respond quickly to any issues.

-For more detailed instructions, refer to the [Amazon CloudWatch documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_AlarmAtThresholdEC2.html).